Xyclade/MachineLearning/Readme.md

 Now what does this -1.307229 represent.
 Basically it says that the model that predicted these values performs +/- 1.31 percent worse than returning the average each time a value is to be predicted.
 In other words, we could better use the average function as a predictor rather than the model in this specific case.

 ###Pitfalls
 This section describes some common pitfalls in applying machine learning techniques.
 The idea of this section is to make you aware of of these pitfalls and help you prevent actually walking into one yourself.

 ##### Overfitting
 When fitting a function on the data, there is a possibility the data contains noise (for example by measurement errors).
 If you fit every point from the data exactly, you incorporate this noise into the [model](#model).
 This causes the model to predict really well on your test data, but relatively poor on future data.

 The left image here below show how this overfitting would look like if you where to plot your data and the fitted functions, where as the right image would represent a *good fit* of the regression line through the datapoints.

 <img src="./Images/OverFitting.png" width="300px" />
 <img src="./Images/Good_Fit.png" width="300px" />

 Overfitting can easily happen when applying [regression](#regression) but can just as easily be introduced in [NBayes classifications](#classifying-email-as-spam-or-ham-naive-bayes).
 In regression it happens with rounding, bad measurements and noisy data.
-In naive bayes however, it could be the features that where picked.
-An example for this would be classifying spam or ham while keeping all stopwords.
+In naive bayes however, it could be the features that were picked.
+An example for this would be classifying spam or ham while keeping all stop words.

 Overfitting can be detected by performing [validation techniques](#validation-techniques) and looking into your data's statistical features, and detecting and removing outliers.

 ##### Under-fitting
 When you are turning your data into a model, but are leaving (a lot of) statistical data behind, this is called under-fitting.
 This can happen due to various reasons, such as using a wrong regression type on the data.
 If you have a non-linear structure in the data, and you apply linear regression, this would result in an under-fitted model.
 The left image here below represents a under-fitted regression line where as the right image shows a good fit regression line.